French police fire tear gas at strikers challenging Macron reform

 Macron says the system is unfair and too costly.
 He wants a single, points-based system under which for each euro contributed, every pensioner has equal rights.

-In Paris, many commuters dusted off bicycles, turned to carpooling apps or worked from home to avoid the crush on the limited train and metro services that operated in the morning rush hour.

-On Thursday afternoon, thousands of strikers marched from the Paris’s Gare Du Nord through the center of the city.
-Trouble broke out near the capital’s Place de la Republique, when some protesters set fire to a truck trailer.
-Police responded by firing tear gas, Reuters witnesses said.

-Macron has already survived one major challenge to his rule, from the grassroots “Yellow Vest” protesters who clashed with police and blocked roads around France for weeks on end earlier this year.
+Macron has already survived one major challenge to his rule, from the grassroots “Yellow Vest” protesters who earlier this year clashed with police and blocked roads around France for weeks on end.

 Having emerged from that crisis, he carries himself with a swagger on the world stage, publicly upbraiding U.S. President Donald Trump this week over his approach to the NATO alliance and counter-terrorism.

-But the pension reform - on which polls show French people are evenly split between supporters and opponents - is fraught with risk for him because it chips away at the social protections many French people believe are at the heart of their national identity.
+But the pension reform - on which polls show French people evenly split between supporters and opponents - is fraught with risk for him as it chips away at social protections many in France believe are at the heart of their national identity.

 “People are spoiling for a fight,” Christian Grolier, a senior official from the hard-left Force Ouvriere union which is helping organize the strike, told Reuters.